What to know about Clapham

 What else can you expect from Clapham?

-Besides the 220 acre Common with its music festivals, gigs, kite flying and bike riding, Clapham has plenty of other parks and open spaces, as well as leisure centres and gyms, including Soho Gym - a favourite haunt of Geri Halliwell.
+Besides the 220 acre Common with its music festivals, gigs, kite flying and bike riding, Clapham has plenty of other parks and open spaces, as well as leisure centres and gyms, including the recently refurbished Virgin Active.

-Clapham boasts a vast selection of shops, from the ubiquitous high street chains and supermarkets, to more than its fair share of independent retailers, including the fabulous M Moen & Sons butchers on The Pavement, Places and Spaces for furniture, and Joy on St John's Hill, which sells everything from rubber ducks to retro fashion and homewares.
+Clapham boasts a vast selection of shops, from the ubiquitous high street chains and supermarkets, to more than its fair share of independent retailers, including the fabulous M Moen & Sons butchers on The Pavement, Places and Spaces for furniture, and Dezanne, for antiques of all varieties.

 Green spaces in Clapham